Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/interiordecorating/comments/1maiugi/industrial_design_inspiration_metal_wood_black/

-Creating a resort bathroom feeling at home requires careful balance between natural materials and contemporary fixtures.
-The wood slat wall provides texture without rustic overtones.
+Why it works: Creating that resort bathroom feeling at home requires careful balance between natural materials and contemporary fixtures.
+The wood slat wall provides texture without rustic overtones that’ll make you feel like you’re camping.

-r/rockstar_residence dedicated an entire wall to vertical wood slats in a honey tone that brings warmth without going orange.
+Imagine an entire wall dedicated to vertical wood slats in a honey tone that brings warmth without going orange.
 The continuation of these slats onto the ceiling creates an envelope effect that defines the vanity zone.
-That black floating vanity with its vessel sink maintains clean modern lines while the black-framed mirrors—one wall-mounted and one integrated into the slat wall—add function without visual weight.
+A black floating vanity with vessel sink maintains clean modern lines while black-framed mirrors add function without visual weight.

-The brown stone tile in the shower area provides earthy contrast to the lighter wood.
-The black gridded shower enclosure continues the linear theme established by the wood slats.
-That sculptural mesh light fixture introduces organic form into an otherwise angular space.
+Brown stone tile in the shower area provides earthy contrast to the lighter wood.
+A black gridded shower enclosure continues the linear theme.
+A sculptural mesh light fixture introduces organic form into an otherwise angular space.

 Richly Grained Walnut Vanity with Black Hexagonal Floor